 All junior members of the College should read this booklet carefully, and be sure they know what it contains insofar as it affects them.
-Those living in College Accommodation are required to sign a Summary Sheet upon collection of keys from the Porters' Lodge and in so doing accept the contents of this booklet in its entirety.
+Its contents, as amended from time to time, form part of your contract with the College.